weyoss/redis-smq/README.md

 #### Producer Class

-Producer class is in turn responsible for producing messages.

-Each producer instance has an associated message queue and provides `produceMessage()` method which handle the message and decides to either send it to the message queue scheduler or to immediately enqueue it for delivery.
+`Producer` class is in turn responsible for publishing messages.
+Each `Producer` instance is associated with a message queue and provides the `produceMessage()` method to publish a message.

 ```javascript
 // filename: ./examples/javascript/ns1-test-queue-producer.js